 What would you advise I do and where is a good place to watch the bull run from?

-Thanks again - you rock! over 6 years ago
+Thanks again - you rock! about 7 years ago